arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d02.md

 -  6
 - 12

-Because I am essentially one with the Source of all existence, all things work together for my good.
+The light that lighteth every man shines on my path today.
+My personal volition is not of myself, but is a calm expression of the universal order.
 The elements of my personal consciousness are in harmony with themselves and with the superconscious Life which is their Source.
-My personal volition is not of myself, but is a calm expression of the universal order.
-THE LIGHT THAT LIGHTETH EVERY MAN SHINES ON MY PATH TODAY.
+BECAUSE I AM ESSENTIALLY ONE WITH THE SOURCE OF ALL EXISTENCE, ALL THINGS WORK TOGETHER FOR MY GOOD.

 ---